 These are long-term courses and there are set times for lessons.
 To give you a flavour of how that works in practice, Bilal Tahir has written an excellent account of the React Nano Degree he took here.

-Aimed at “lifelong learners” rather than beginners, Udacity is firmly focused on teaching specialised skills to help people in the tech industry get to the next level of their career.
-Courses are focused on high-end topics such as autonomous systems, AI, machine learning and full-stack web development, and are built in partnership with Google, AT&T, and Facebook.
+Aimed at “lifelong learners” rather than beginners, Udacity is firmly focused on teaching specialised skills to help web designers get to the next level.
+Created in partnership with Google, AT&T and Facebook, topics covered include autonomous systems, AI, machine learning and full-stack web development.

-If the full-on, intensive pace of a bootcamp scares the pants of you, then Launch School offers the very opposite: in its words, “The Slow Path for Studious Beginners to a Career in Software Development”.
+If the idea of a full-on, intensive bootcamp scares you, then here's the opposite: “The Slow Path for Studious Beginners to a Career in Software Development”.

 After that, there’s an admissions-based course focused on helping students acquire career-launching opportunities.
-This involves a three months’ full-time study and, intriguingly, an Income Sharing Agreement where you only pay after you get a job offer.
+This involves three months’ full-time study.

-Most notably, Pluralsight has an innovative way to check that the course is right for you: the ‘Pluralsight IQ’ test, which promises to test your skill level in just five minutes.
-The service also offers 24/7 support, you can download courses for offline viewing, and subscriptions start at $35 per month or $229 per year.
+Interestingly, Pluralsight has an innovative way to check that the course is right for you: the ‘Pluralsight IQ’ test, which promises to test your skill level in just five minutes.
+The service also offers 24/7 support, you can download courses for offline viewing, and subscriptions start at $29/£24 per month.

 Like Udemy, Skillshare is an online marketplace for video-based courses of all kinds, including web design courses, mainly for beginner and intermediate levels.
-While the quality may vary, it’s all cheap and cheerful, although it may be stretching things a little to call them ‘courses’ when some videos are less than an hour long.
+While the quality may vary, it’s all cheap and cheerful.
+That said, it's stretching things a little to them ‘courses’, when some videos are less than an hour long.